zewa666/jQuery-Touchhold/README.md

 If you only want to bind a function to fire on the timeout, you can pass in your favorite falsy value as the first parameter; as long as it's not a function, it won't get called.

-Currently, jQuery is a prerequisite.
-I haven't tested with Zepto.js, but it very well might work.

 To Do
 -----
-* Currently, 'touchhold.start' and 'touchhold.end' events can't be bound via .bind or .delegate without having called .touchhold() first on that element.
+* 'touchhold.start' and 'touchhold.end' events can't be bound via .bind or .delegate without having called .touchhold() first on that element.
+* Eliminate jQuery dependency